amueller69/Law-School-Notes/Spring-2019/ConLaw/02-Federalism.md

     * However, in the regulation of commerce, Congress has long been able to effect matters that are ordinarily of state concern.
 Why should tax powers be more limited with respect to its effects on traditional state matters?
 Court says it shouldn't
     * Here, all provisions of this excise were adapted to the collection of a valid tax.
 Other regulatory provisions (e.g. registering) are in aid of collection purpose, thus are also not extraneous to any tax need
   * Regulatory effect of tax does not have a bearing on whether tax is legitimate; it produces revenue, which is consistent with other taxes the court has declared valid
-* Concurrence, Jackson, J. - Argues that he is concurring only because the dissent goes too far by proposing a standard that would impair the legitimate tax power of Congress
+* Concurrence (Jackson) - Argues that he is concurring only because the dissent goes too far by proposing a standard that would impair the legitimate tax power of Congress
   * Difficult to regard tax as rational revenue measure, despite deference due to Congress (pretext)
   * It is dangerous to jeopardize public trust in the tax system by using it as an instrument to achieve unauthorized ends
   * However, it is more dangerous to impair those tax powers that are legitimate though an excessively strict judicial standard
-  * The former can be corrected democratically ("the evil that can come from this statute will probably soon manifest itself to Congress"), but the latter is much more difficult ("[this] evil might not be transient").
+  * The former can be corrected democratically ("the evil that can come from this statute will probably soon manifest itself to Congress"), but the latter is much more difficult this evil might not be transient").
 Thus, the majority is the lesser of two evils
-* Dissent, Frankfurter - Courts can step in when legislation appears truly regulatory rather than revenue-seeking.
+* Dissent (Frankfurter) - Courts can step in when legislation appears truly regulatory rather than revenue-seeking.
 Ulterior purpose cannot be stated in ways negating revenue words expressed on their face

 ### NFIB v.
-Sebelius (2012 - Individual Mandate Tax)
+Sebelius (2012) - Individual Mandate Tax Portion

-* Facts
+* Facts:
   * Affordable Care Act imposes an penalty on individuals whom do not purchase health insurance coverage.
 Earlier in the opinon, the court held that this individual mandate was an invalid exercise of Congress' commerce power.
 Thus, the Court moves on and considers whether it can be justified under Congress' tax power
 * Outcome - Individual mandate is within Congress’s taxing powers
 * Rule - **Irrelevant that this part of the legislation was not explicitly designated as a tax.
 Constitutionality of action by congress does not depend on recitals of power which it undertakes to exercise** When determined that Congress permits a tax, not role of courts to forbid tax or judge
-* Majority Reasoning (Roberts)
+* Majority (Roberts)
   * References principle of construction articulated by Judge Story in which a court should avoid adopting interpretations that would make it unconstitutional in favor of one that would make it valid, regardless if unintentional
   * Mandate looks like a tax in many respects.
 Is assessed and collected in same manner
   * While lack of "tax" label may be fatal to enforcement of Anti-Injuction Act, this is not fatal in viewing it as an exercise of tax powers